|Nutritional Guidelines (per serving)|

-This recipe for homemade corn tortillas uses only three ingredients: water, baking powder, and masa harina which is a special cornmeal treated with lime.
+This recipe for homemade corn tortillas uses only three ingredients: water, baking powder, and masa harina, a special cornmeal treated with lime.
 Find masa in the international food section of many supermarkets, or at a Hispanic food market.

 None of these ingredients are especially high in calories, so go ahead and enjoy a few as part of a healthy low-calorie diet.